authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

             - The policy record MUST express either a Requested Mail Receiver policy of "quarantine" with an effective percentage of 100%, or a Requested Mail Receiver policy of "reject" (with any percentage value).
-            - Is a subdomain policy is published it MUST NOT be "none"
+            - If a subdomain policy is published it MUST NOT be "none"
             - Be published for the Organizational Domain, and any subdomains thereof
         - Deploying authentication technologies to ensure Identifier Alignment
     - Publish their preferred Brand Indicators via the DNS [@!RFC1035].